githubEdit

 Binding Visual Properties Directly

 Visual properties can be bound directly.
-If the property is not specific to a type of Visual, then the Visual can be directly bound without being casted.
 For example, the following code shows how to bind the width of a Button to a ButtonWidth property on a ViewModel.

 // assume MyButton is a valid button